Jason-tech-dev/national-park-mock-website/README.md

 ### Design Decisions and Assumptions
-[1] I went to Banff National Park during a vaction back in 2016, and I fell in love with the place.
-I was new at HTML and CSS at the time, and decided to make website based on my skillsets.
-[2]I want to make it plain and simple.
-But elegant [3]I did not have enough to make a tablet layout but i figured it look like mobile but bigger.
+[1]I want to make it plain and simple.
+But elegant [2]I did not have enough to make a tablet layout but i figured it look like mobile but bigger.